Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Introduction

-The \Hm $~$ molecule has reflection symmetry.
-We are interested in the symmetry (delocalization) (or lack of symmetry, localization) of $\psi_+ $ and $ \psi_-$.
-We call the minimizer with the symmetry constraint, $\psi_+ = \psi_- = \psi_R$, a restricted minimizer to the energy functional, denoted as $\psi_R$.
+{The potential $V_R$ defined in \eqref{eq:defVR} corresponds to the {\Hm} molecule having reflection symmetry.} We are interested in the symmetry (delocalization) (or lack of symmetry, localization) of $\psi_+ $ and $ \psi_-$. {In particular, when a solution inherits the symmetry of the potential $V_R$, the electron wave functions will be even split across both atoms, hence we refer to that state as a delocalized state.
+Otherwise, each electron wave function will be supported on one particular atom in the molecule, in which case we call the electrons localized.
+We note here that we are considering the only the breaking of spatial symmetry of the wave functions among neutral spin minimizers (i.e., spin singlet configurations).} We call the minimizer with the symmetry constraint, $\psi_+ = \psi_- = \psi_R$, a restricted minimizer to the energy functional, denoted as $\psi_R$.
 Thus

 The unrestricted minimization on the other hand considers all possible $\psi_+$ and $\psi_-$ with the normalization constraints.
 To distinguish, we denote the minimizers as $\psi_{\pm}$.

 Our goal in this work is to understand the symmetry breaking, i.e., the question whether $\psi_{+} = \psi_- = \psi_R$.
 The following result gives the existence of minimizers to both \eqref{eq:RDFT} and \eqref{eq:UDFT}.